alishabose/cerebellum/README.md

 ### Feature Selection and Hyperparameter Tuning:
 - Applied **multi-output classification** to predict both ADHD diagnosis and sex simultaneously.
-- **GridSearchCV** could be used for hyperparameter tuning if further optimization is needed.
+- **GridSearchCV** could be used for hyperparameter tuning if further optimization is needed, provided having time to run and GPU capacity.

 ### Training Setup:
 - Split the data into training and validation sets using `train_test_split`.